-Everett man accused of beating jail guard unconscious won’t face trial
+Everett man accused of beating jail guard unconscious considered too mentally ill to face trial

 A doctor wrote that Al-Rubaie was unlikely to get better.

-He was a maximum security inmate at the Snohomish County Jail on Dec.
+He was a maximum-security inmate at the Snohomish County Jail on Dec.
 23, 2016, when he attacked corrections deputy Samuel Chen.

-Al-Rubaie has been referred for a mental health evaluation, with the possibility of being admitted for involuntary treatment.
+Al-Rubaie has been referred for a mental-health evaluation, with the possibility of being admitted for involuntary treatment.